 Espro Calibrated Tamper– Best Espresso Tamper

-This tamper is a great all rounder.
-It comes in a range of sizes as well as both flat or convex shape, so you can find the perfect one for your portafilter.
+This Espro Calibrated tamper is a great all rounder.
+It comes in a range of sizes as well as both flat or convex shapes, so you can find the perfect one for your portafilter.
 This is an ideal tamper for beginners.
 It is calibrated to click at 30 pounds of tamping force, ensuring the coffee grinds are pressed down uniformly and consistently.
-This is a solid tool with a stainless steel base and aluminium handle, weighing in at 1 lb.
+This is a solid tool with a stainless steel base and aluminum handle, weighing in at 1 lb.
 It will allow you to produce that perfect cup of coffee every time.

 Rattleware Round Handle Tamper– The Value Tamp

-The Rattleware Tamper comes in as our best value for money.
+The Rattleware Coffee Tamper comes in as our best value for money.
 It has a simple, classic design with a stainless steel base and rounded ABS handle.
 The tamper comes with the option of a small handle (great for people with smaller hands) or a larger handle.
 It weighs just under 1 lb and is only available as a flat base.
-This is a quality and durable tamper at a great price.
+This is a quality and durable espresso tamper at a great price.

 LuxHaus Tamper -The Beginners Tamp